-As well as a completed SPL application leave form, you should provide a copy of the following documentation to both your Line Manager and your HR Advisor within 14 calendar days of submitting your SPL Application Form or Partner’s Notice of Entitlement and Intention to take SPL Form:
+As well as a completed SPL application leave form, you should provide a copy of the following documentation to both your Line Manager and your HR Advisor.
+This must be done within 14 calendar days of submitting your SPL Application Form or Partner’s Notice of Entitlement and Intention to Take SPL Form:

-Documentary evidence of the name and address of the adoption agency, the date on which you were notified of having been matched with the child and the date on which the agency expects to place the child for adoption.
+documentary evidence of the name and address of the adoption agency, the date on which you were notified of having been matched with the child and the date the agency expects to place the child for adoption

-The name and address of the partner’s employer (where the employee’s partner is no longer employed or is self-employed their contact details must be given instead).
+the name and address of your partner’s employer (where the employee’s partner is no longer employed or is self-employed their contact details must be given instead).

-This documentation will normally be maintained confidentially on the individual’s personnel file within Human Resources.
+This documentation will normally be maintained confidentially on your personnel file within Human Resources.

 6. Fraudulent claims

-The University can, where there is a suspicion that fraudulent information may have been provided or where the University has been informed by the HMRC that a fraudulent claim was made, investigate the matter further in accordance with the University’s Disciplinary Policy and Procedure (or Statute 25 Part III if the staff member comes under its arrangements) without acting in a discriminatory manner in relation to any of the protected characteristics defined in the Equality Act 2010.
+The University can, where there is a suspicion that fraudulent information may have been provided or where we have been informed by the HMRC that a fraudulent claim was made, investigate the matter further in accordance with the University’s Disciplinary Policy and Procedure (or Statute 25 Part III if the staff member comes under its arrangements) without acting in a discriminatory manner in relation to any of the protected characteristics defined in the Equality Act 2010.